addocolo/WineQuality/README.md

 1. **Model Performance Comparison**: We evaluated several supervised learning models to classify wines as "high" or "low" quality based on their chemical features.
 Our goal was to determine which model offers the best predictive performance.

    - **Top Performing Model by Type**: To further explore model performance, we identified the top-performing model for each classifier type.
 The table below presents the best model of each type, along with their respective mean test accuracy scores and hyperparameters.
 The top perfoming model was a Gradient Boosting Classifier with parameters outlined in the chart below.
 This model performed adequately with a 3-fold mean F1 score of 0.772505.
 This suggests a good, but not ideal, balance between identifying both classes.
 The top Random Forest model was very competitive with our top model with an F1 score of 0.771026 as was K-Neighbors with an F1 score of 0.770214.
-The Logistic Regression models were also competitive but a little behind the other methods.
+The top Logistic Regression model was also competitive but a little behind the other methods.

 ![5 - top models](https://github.com/user-attachments/assets/a3242346-4456-4276-a580-031795bcabaa)

    - **Box Plot of Mean Test Accuracy Scores**: We also visualized the distribution of mean test accuracy scores for all classifiers using a box plot.
 This helps to understand the variability in performance across different models and highlights the models that consistently achieve high accuracy.
-The plot reveals that across all tested parameters all four models have close mean accuracies ranging from approximately 0.75 to 0.76.
+The plot reveals that across all tested parameters all four models have close mean F1 scores ranging from approximately 0.75 to 0.76.
 The Logistic Regression classifier was the most consistent performer and had the highest mean across all models, although it's best models didn't perform as well as some other methods.
 The Random Forest classifier was also relatively consistent and seemed to be immune to the lower end performance of some other models, perhaps because it does a good job of avoiding overfitting.

 ![6 - model accuracies](https://github.com/user-attachments/assets/9804dcb3-2a15-455e-a6d3-937c92598198)